-There are highly effective cures for hepatitis C with over 99% success rate and little or no side effects.
+There are highly effective cures for hepatitis C with an over 95% success rate, and little or no side effects.
+Re-treatment options can bring success rates close to 100%.
 These drugs, known as direct acting antivirals, are available on the Pharmaceutical Benefits Scheme (PBS).

-Hepatitis C treatment regimens depend on genotype and other individual factors such as disease severity, co-morbidities and previous treatment experience.
-They are taken as tablets, mostly once a day, in various combinations with each other and/or with ribavirin.
-Interferon is no longer recommended first line treatment.
+Hepatitis C treatment regimens depend on genotype and other individual factors such as disease severity, co-morbidities, and previous treatment experience.
+They are taken as tablets, mostly once a day, in various combinations with each other with or without ribavirin.
+Interferon is no longer recommended first-line treatment.

 The following information about hepatitis C treatment is not meant to replace your doctor's advice.
 Your specialist will advise you on the best treatment option for you and provide details about the regimen prescribed for you.

 Preparing for treatment

 Your viral hepatitis nurse will ensure that all the necessary tests are done before you begin.
 The tests may include:

 - Fibroscan - a non-invasive scan to assess the extent of fibrosis, if any, in your liver.

 - Genotype test to determine your strain of so that the most suitable therapy can be prescribed (no longer required but may be useful for people with particular comorbidities).

 - Viral load test to determine the amount of virus in your blood.